 The defining element of all my books is that everyone, irrespective of impairment, is included.

-COMING FEBRUARY 2019: Yoga for Children & Young People with Autism.
+NOW AVAILABLE: Yoga for Children & Young People with Autism.
 Yoga Games & Activities for Everyone across the Spectrum

 This is the perfect Training Video for Mainstream & Special Needs Schools, Educators , Parents and anyone wanting to engage Children & Young People with Autism with Yoga effectively